wolfgangjblack/ReasonRover/README.md

 Data Modified: 9/14/23
 Author: Wolfgang Black

-This repositiory contains code exploring the [Tree-of-Thought method](https://arxiv.org/pdf/2305.08291.pdf).
+This repositiory contains code exploring the [Tree-of-Thought method](https://arxiv.org/pdf/2305.08291.pdf) (ToT).
 In this paper, the authors use the Tree-of-Thought to solve sudoku problems.
 To explore this, in this repo there are a series of different sudoku problems increasing the grid size of the problems and the difficulty of the problems found in the 9x9 grid.
 This determines whether the tree-of-thought method as implemented in [langchain]() can solve this range of problems.
 The parameters k, c, and modeltype are all explored.
 These parameters are explain before